mageplaza/magento-2-gdpr/README.md

 [![Latest Stable Version](https://poser.pugx.org/mageplaza/module-gdpr/v/stable)](https://packagist.org/packages/mageplaza/module-gdpr)
 [![Total Downloads](https://poser.pugx.org/mageplaza/module-gdpr/downloads)](https://packagist.org/packages/mageplaza/module-gdpr)

-**IMPORTANT NOTE:** This version of Mageplaza GDPR extension on Github is free as a contribution to the Magento community from Mageplaza.
+**IMPORTANT NOTE:** This version of [Magento 2 GDPR extension](https://marketplace.magento.com/mageplaza-module-gdpr.html) on Github is free as a contribution to the Magento community from Mageplaza.
 This package does not include the technical support.
 Should you need technical support for this extension, you will have to buy a license from Mageplaza.
 [Click here to buy](https://www.mageplaza.com/magento-2-gdpr-extension/).

 ## Highlight Features
 - Remove customers’ accounts